AylaDursun/TopModifiedFunctions/README.md

 Note that the first step checks out the target github repo with all of its history (hence `fetch-depth: 0`).
 This is necessary for the `TopModifiedFunctions` action to work since it relies on analyzing the history of the current repo.

-Also, note that by default, this action assumes that the name of the branch to be analyzed is `main`.
-You can change that name through the `mainbranch` option.
+Also, note that by default, this action assumes that the name of the branch to be analyzed is `main` and it analyzes comimt history in the last year.
+You can change the branch name through the `mainbranch` option, and can disable the `lastyearonly` option.
 You can also change your workflow to be configurable so you can analyze different branches and/or display different number of top n functions without changing your workflow file:

 ```
 name: List top modified functions